vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 ### Evening of the booster shot

-I felt a few random body aches, similar to what I might get after vigorus exercise, in the evening.
+I felt a few random body aches, similar to what I might get after vigorous exercise, in the evening.
 The locations including my lower leg and stomach.
-The aches were not enough to meaninfully distract me from my work.
+The aches were not enough to meaningfully distract me from my work.
+My evening temperature reading was 99.1.

+### Sleep on the night of the booster shot

+My sleep on the night of the booster shot was somewhat fitful.
+I felt a mix of feverishness and chills, and some body aches and soreness in the injection area on my right arm as well as on my legs.
+Usually my body is a bit sore when I go to sleep but very relaxed by the time I wake up, but this time, my body was a bit more sore when I woke up.

+Around 5:48 AM, I woke up to urinate, then took a temperature reading (got 99.1) and went back to sleep.
+Frequent urination had also been an aftereffect of my COVID shot last time.

+I got up properly around 7:25 AM.
+At 7:40 AM I took another temperature reading and got 100.1.

+## Comparison with last time

+Comparing with my [second
+dose](2021-06-25-pfizer-covid-vaccine-dose-2.md), it looks like my reaction was a little bit *faster* this time, but qualitatively similar.
+It remains to be seen whether it also subsides more quickly.